udvale/udvale/README.md

 #### Hi ☺️!
 I'm Udval, currently a computer science student at Dickinson College.
 ##### My primary interests are software/full-stack development and machine learning.
 I'm currently enrolled in the Machine Learning Specialization on Coursera.

+##### I am currently seeking new graduate opportunities in software development and engineering for 2025.
 ##### You can reach out to me on:
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/udvale)
 &nbsp;